3D Sensing Technologies and Multi-Sensor Fusion

 Utilizing Infrared Sensors for Enhanced Visualization

 Traditionally, AR and VR systems relied on visual cues to create virtual experiences.
 However, recent advancements include the use of infrared sensors to capture thermal data.
-By detecting infrared radiation emitted by objects, these sensors enhance the perception of depth and improve the realism of virtual experiences.
+These sensors detect infrared radiation from objects to enhance depth perception and make virtual experiences feel more real.

 Importance of Camera Sensors in Gesture Recognition